Ryan Braun leaning toward retirement as he ponders his future

-PHOENIX (AP) Ryan Braun says he’s strongly leaning toward retirement, but the Milwaukee Brewers’ home-run leader isn’t ready to make any decision regarding his future.
+PHOENIX — Ryan Braun says he’s strongly leaning toward retirement, but the Milwaukee Brewers’ home-run leader isn’t ready to make any decision regarding his future.

 Braun visited the Brewers’ spring training site Monday and said he hasn’t picked up a bat since the end of the 2020 season.
 The 2011 NL MVP became a free agent when the Brewers declined to exercise a $15 million mutual option in his contract last October.